 Plan your visit with our complete guide: Manassas National Battlefield and The Winery at Bull Run.

-The six boardwalk hikes on our list all offer a close-up view of nature and a nice place to relax.
-Whether your goal is a hike with kids, a solo stroll, animal and bird-watching, or a fun outing with friends, there’s a boardwalk on our list for you.
+The seven boardwalk hikes on our list all offer a close-up view of nature and a nice place to relax.
+Whether your goal is a hike with kids, a solo stroll, animal and bird-watching, or a fun outing with friends, there's a boardwalk on our list for you.

 If you know another great boardwalk in Northern Virginia or have tips on the boardwalks listed above, please let us know in the comments below.
 Thanks and happy hiking!